JithinKS97/dynamic-learning/readme.md

 ##### Component - Request

 For each lessonplan, a request forum can be created by the teacher where a request for a new simulation can be made.
-These requests are visible to all the other users of the app and anyone can participate in the discussion for the development of a new simulation.
+These requests are visible to all the other users of the app and anyone logged in can participate in the discussion for the development of a new simulation.

 ### 5) Sharing of lessonplans, lessons and simulations